Ramadan: An opportunity for brands to thrive with conversational messaging

-Two billion people worldwide observe Ramadan every year.
-It’s a month for meaningful reflection, and along with that comes the need for purposeful connection – with friends, family, the community, and charitable causes.
+Ramadan is a holy month of reflection for two billion Muslims around the world.
+And along with that comes the need for purposeful conversational connection – with friends, family, brands, the community, and charitable causes.

-Read on to learn about the consumer shopping habits that normally occur during Ramadan and how communication channels such as WhatsApp, RCS, and other messaging channels can help you connect with your customers.
+Read on to learn about the consumer shopping habits that normally occur during Ramadan and how conversational messaging through modern channels and chat apps helps build instant connections that lead to lasting loyalty.

 What we know about consumer shopping habits in Ramadan